 - Loud Noise - A noticeable noise from your external unit can mean an issue with your compressor, damper, fan or air handler.
 Check out our loud noise guide for more information.

 - Humming - Humming can begin with fan motor issues or a damaged relay switch.
 Read through our humming noise guide for more information.

 You can find additional information about common air conditioning troubles on energy.gov

 Should I keep running my AC when it’s making a noise?

 There are limited cases where you can continue to run your AC, but you do so at your own risk.
-It's hard to answer this question without inspecting your system.
+It's difficult to answer this question without inspecting your system.

-Most of the time, we recommend shutting off the unit off and contacting a professional.
+Most of the time, we recommend turning the unit off and contacting a professional.

 When should I do something about the noise?

-We recommend calling a professional as soon as you recognize there's a problem with your unit.
-While AC repairs can be stressful and an unexpected cost, it's best to get problems fixed right away.
-Getting a professional could help reduce future expenses and keep your system running longer.
+We recommend calling a professional as soon as you recognize there's something wrong with your system.
+While AC repairs can be stressful and an unexpected expense, it's best to get problems taken care of right away.
+Getting a professional could help lower future expenses and keep your system running longer.